jefelewis/fbi-crime-data-rest-api-to-graphql/README.md

 *  State Abbreviation (Note: Some states don't provide data)

-## Example Query: Number of all Burglary Victims Annually
+## Example Query: Number of all Burglary Victims in the United States Annually
 **Query:**

     {